aminbeigi/Python-Personal-Notes/src/iters.md

     for row in open(FILE_PATH, 'r'):
         yield row
 ```
-This is better because as we open the file, we yield each row instead of returning.

-We can also use generator comprehension:
+Or its generator comprehension equivalent:
 ```py
 csv_gen = (row for row in open(FILE_PATH))
 ```
+This is better because as we open the file, we yield each row instead of returning.